 - This is not to say that in some circumstances, high cost and speed hardware is not useful.

 - This is not to say that faster hardware in the form of more RAM and SSD is not useful and called for specific uses.

 But SAP’s proposal, which was first championed by Hasso Plattner, that everyone needs to agree with the idea that the HANA database should be the exclusive database that SAP runs on is, of course, untrue.

 How Hasso is So Wrong on Column Based Databases

-I have read through a large amount of material on HANA including Hasso Plattner’s paper A Common Database Approach for OLTP and OLAP Using an In-Memory Column Database.
+I have read through a large amount of material on HANA, including Hasso Plattner’s paper A Common Database Approach for OLTP and OLAP Using an In-Memory Column Database.
 This paper proposes that columnar databases are better in pretty much every way over traditional relational databases.
 Outside of SAP, it is difficult to find a person well versed in database technologies who agrees with this.

 The problem is that Hasso is acting as both a computer scientist and as a leader at SAP.
-Therefore a paper written by Hasso is not simply a standard paper in computer science.
-It is written by someone trying to sell people on HANA database.
+Therefore a paper written by Hasso is not merely a standard paper in computer science.
+It is written by someone trying to sell people on the HANA database.
 His objectivity on the topic is non-existent.

 Hasso has an enormous financial bias that a typical Ph.D. in computer science does not have.
 Also, the paper leaves out so many other aspects that are necessary to the decision among different databases.

 So many SAP partners and independent consultants have served as an echo chamber for proposals made about HANA, all of it based on the idea of going with the flow and maximizing revenues.
 The technological truths or falsehoods don’t seem to matter.